csu-cs/csci-315/docs/lectures/16-heaps-heapsort.md

 ## Implementation

+*We implemented and tested a binary heap class in the lecture.*

 ## Analysis

-Let’s start implementing a heap structure.

 ### Step 1, Heapify the Array